Finding a Shortest Non-zero Path in Group-Labeled Graphs: Lowest Blossoms

-Note that any blossom $C_e$ is a non-zero cycle as the edge $e$ is inconsistent with $T$, i.e., $\psi_T(u) \cdot \psi_G(e, uv) \neq \psi_T(v)$.
 The following lemma shows one of the two key properties of lowest blossoms: for any vertex $w$ on a lowest blossom $C_e$ except for the base $b_e$, a unique detour around $C_e$ from $P_w$ yields a shortest unorthodox $s$--$w$ path $Q_w$.

 \begin{lemma} Let $T$ be an $s$-SPT of $(G, \ell)$, and $C_e$ a lowest blossom with base $b_e$ for $e = \{u, v\} \in E \setminus T$.
-Then, for any vertex $w \in V(C_e) \setminus \{b_e\}$, the unique $s$--$w$ path $Q_w$ such that $e \in E(Q_w) \subseteq T \cup \{e\}$ satisfies the following properties. \begin{itemize} \item[$(1)$] For any vertex $z \in V(P_{b_e}) \subsetneq V(Q_w)$, we have $\psi_T(z) \cdot \psi_G(Q_w[z, w]) \neq \psi_T(w)$, i.e., $Q_w[z, w]$ is unorthodox. \item[$(2)$] For any vertex $z \in V(P_{b_e}) \subsetneq V(Q_w)$ and any unorthodox $z$--$w$ path $R$ in $G$, we have $\ell(R) \geq \ell(Q_w[z, w])$. \item[$(3)$] $Q_w$ is a shortest unorthodox $s$--$w$ path in $G$, i.e., minimizes $\ell(Q_w)$ subject to $\psi_G(Q_w) \neq \psi_T(w)$. \end{itemize} \end{lemma}
+Then, for any vertex $w \in V(C_e) \setminus \{b_e\}$, the unique $s$--$w$ path $Q_w$ such that $e \in E(Q_w) \subseteq T \cup \{e\}$ satisfies the following properties. \begin{itemize} \item[$(1)$] For any vertex $z \in V(P_{b_e}) \subsetneq V(Q_w)$, we have $\psi_G(Q_w[z, w]) \neq \psi_T(z)^{-1} \cdot \psi_T(w) = \psi_G(P_w[z, w])$, i.e., $Q_w[z, w]$ is unorthodox. \item[$(2)$] For any vertex $z \in V(P_{b_e}) \subsetneq V(Q_w)$ and any unorthodox $z$--$w$ path $R$ in $G$, we have $\ell(R) \geq \ell(Q_w[z, w])$. \item[$(3)$] $Q_w$ is a shortest unorthodox $s$--$w$ path in $G$, i.e., minimizes $\ell(Q_w)$ subject to $\psi_G(Q_w) \neq \psi_T(w)$. \end{itemize} \end{lemma}

 \begin{proof} $(1)$~ By definition, $Q_w * \overline{P_w}$ coincides with either $W_e = P_u * (u, e, v) * \overline{P_v}$ itself or the reversed walk $\overline{W_e}$.
 Since $Q_w[s, z] = P_z$ and $\psi_G(W_e) = \psi_T(u) \cdot \psi_G(e, uv) \cdot \psi_T(v)^{-1} \neq \id$, we have